A DOC 224 (= A HIS 224) Nonfiction Media Storytelling (3)

 A DOC 380 (= A JRL 380) Photojournalism (3)

 Students develop the critical skills for evaluating and the technical skills for producing, editing, and publishing digital photographs in a variety of formats, including traditional newspapers, satellite transmissions from the field, and internet web sites.
-While developing their aesthetic and technical skills, students will critique each other's photos in a workshop format.
-Only one version of A DOC 380 may be taken for credit.
+While developing their aesthetic and technical skills, students will critique each others photos in a workshop format.
+Prerequisite(s): restricted to Documentary Studies Program and declared Journalism majors and minors.
+Others may be admitted space permitting, and with permission from the instructor.

 A DOC 390 Topics in Documentary Studies (3)